shapr/markovkeyboard/README.md

 # how do I make it go?

-Download a plain text file for training the markov chain, then run "python crunch_freqs.py filename.txt" and that will generate a markov-all.el file that you can use with load-library.
+Use the pre-trained markov-all.el with M-x load-file then type in /path/to/markovkeyboard/markov-all.el

 After that, use M-x set-input-method and choose markov-insanity-a or replace a with any letter you prefer!

+If you want a different set of 26 keymaps:

+Download a plain text file for training the markov chain, then run "python crunch_freqs.py filename.txt" and that will generate a markov-all.el file that you can use with M-x load-file .

 # how do I make it stop?